-Visitors to this website and our Facebook pages often ask why I provide my professional photography - strictly as a volunteer - for farm and ranch families and those who supply and serve them.
+Visitors to this website and our Facebook pages often ask why I provide my photography - strictly as a volunteer - for farm and ranch families and those who supply and serve them.

 While that protected, pampered and sheltered mob is wallowing in their self-absorbed feelings of oppression, and demanding more and more entitlements, our hard-working ag students from our farming and ranching families are up early every morning working on their chores and projects, then heading out for a full day at school, only to come home to more chores and ag project work - all while being actively part of their families, communities, and churches.